cms-jet/JMEDAS/_episodes/03-JEC_JER.md

 > ## Reminder for PUPPI jets
 >
 > PUPPI jets do not need the L1 Pileup corrections.
-Starting Run3, PUPPI jets are the primary jet collection.
+Starting with Run 3, PUPPI jets are the primary jet collection.
 >
 > <img src="../fig/episode3/Run3-JERC.png" alt="" style="width:70%">
 {: .callout}